awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.Oracle.md

    If the result returned is `YES` or `IMPLICIT`, supplemental logging is enabled for the database\.

-   If not, enable supplemental logging for the database by running the command following\.
+   If not, enable supplemental logging for the database by running the following command\.

    ```
    ALTER DATABASE ADD SUPPLEMENTAL LOG DATA;